8pointers/angular-workshop-exercises/README.md

-# Exercises for the Modern Web Applications With Angular and TypeScript workshop
+# Modern Web Applications With Angular and TypeScript workshop

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.4.